Unusual Museums That Kids Will Love

-This Burlingame, CA, museum pays homage to everybody's favorite candy: PEZ, and the plastic dispensers that made the sweets famous.
+This Burlingame, CA, museum pays homage to everybody's favorite candy, Pez, and the plastic dispensers that made the sweets famous.
 The museum is quite literally bursting with candy memorabilia.
-The front room is a shop from which owner Gary Doss sells more than 200 varieties of PEZ dispensers from all over the world.
-The back room is a museum, where a $3 admission gets you a 10-minute tour of PEZ history from World War I to present.
-Doss’s collection includes a copy of every one of the PEZ dispenser styles ever made (more than 700 in all).
-There’s also a 7-foot-tall snowman dispenser — recognized by Guinness as the world’s largest dispenser of PEZ.
+The front room is a shop from which owner Gary Doss sells more than 200 varieties of Pez dispensers from all over the world.
+The back room is a museum, where a $3 admission gets you a 10-minute tour of Pez history from World War I to present.
+Doss' collection includes a copy of every Pez dispenser style ever made (more than 700 in all).
+There’s also a 7-foot-tall snowman dispenser — recognized by Guinness World Records as the largest.

-With the slogan, “Art too bad to be ignored,” this is not a place where you'll find Renoir, Picasso or Basquiat.
-Instead, the MBA is the world's only museum dedicated to the collection, preservation, exhibition and celebration of bad art in all its forms.
-“Artwork” is divided into 3 categories: portraiture, landscapes and "unseen forces."
+A place with the slogan "Art too bad to be ignored" is not where you'll find Renoir, Picasso or Basquiat.
+The MOBA is billed as "the world's only museum dedicated to the collection, preservation, exhibition and celebration of bad art in all its forms."
+Pieces are divided into categories including portraiture, landscapes and "unseen forces."
 Formerly housed in a private home, the main museum now resides in the basement of a community theater in Dedham, MA (across the hall from the men’s room, mind you).
 Though the collection comprises more than 400 pieces, no more than 40 are on display at a time.
 An outpost is located in another theater basement in nearby Somerville.

-Since 1947, when a supposedly alien spacecraft crashed in the New Mexico desert, Roswell, NM, has become the poster child for extra-terrestrial life on Earth.
+Since 1947, when a supposedly alien spacecraft crashed in the New Mexico desert, Roswell, NM, has become the poster child for extraterrestrial life on Earth.
 How fitting, then, that this museum dedicated to the history of UFOs and UFO encounters would be based there.
 Among other zany exhibits, the museum contains a film of the "official" autopsy of alien bodies after a supposed 1947 crash.
-The joint also offers up information (some might even call it "evidence") of crop circles and alien abductions over time.
-The museum doesn’t proselytize, but instead encourages visitors to ask questions in an “X-Files” sort of way.
+It also offers up information (some might even call it "evidence") of crop circles and alien abductions over time.
+The museum doesn’t proselytize, but instead encourages visitors to ask questions in an X-Files sort of way.
 If you get hungry, there's a UFO-themed restaurant across the street.